areyes986/learning-journal/markdown.md

-# What I learned about Markdown
+# Five Things I have Learned about Markdown

-- markdown is cool
+1. Markdown is an easy way to help you customize and style your writing
+1. Markdown supports emojis! :grinning: